wkmeyer-lab/PopGenome/README.md

 ## Tajima.D
 Often used for detecting selective sweeps.
 This test is used to distinguish random/neutral DNA evolution vs. non-random evolution.

+## Other files
+Describe what the files are in this folder.